 Studies and reports:

-A traffic study completed by a qualified expert, if one is required by an applicable UDOT Access Management Plan.
+A traffic study completed by a qualified Surveyor if one is required by an applicable UDOT Access Management Plan.

+Such plans are typically required when a plat abuts a road maintained by UDOT.
+It is the responsibility of the subdivider to know whether their application will require such a plan.

 A water report from a qualified expert, regarding flood risks and stormwater needs.